Jamie Aznive

 Nick Vargas

-Interim Artistic Director & Associate Education Director (He/Him/His) is entering his eighth year at WFT@BU, supporting key programmatic functions of both the organization’s professional productions as well as educational classes and initiatives.
-WFT@BU directing credits include The Wizard of Oz, Walking the Tightrope, Little Women the Musical, Ragtime, Stuart Little, Seussical (Boston Children’s Museum), A Year With Frog & Toad (Boston Children’s Museum), Nightfall with Edgard Alan Poe (Teen Ensemble), & The Drowsy Chaperone (Teen Ensemble).
-Additional directing credits include, The Spitfire Grill (Emerson Stage), Bigger Than You, Bigger Than Me (Field Trip Theatre) & Fallbeil (Field Trip Theatre).
-He previously served as the Casting Director and Artistic Associate at Imagination Stage, in Bethesda, MD and was a founding member and Artistic Director of Field Trip Theatre in Washington, D.C.
+Executive Director (He/Him/Hisis the Executive Director at Wheelock Family Theatre at Boston University (WFT@BU), greater Boston’s home for professional theatre experiences for the entire family.
+He provides oversight of the organizational strategic vision that fulfills WFT@BU’s artistic, educational, and social justice purposes.
+Nick is also a director and educator, having directed numerous productions at WFT@BU, centering the organization’s commitment to telling intergenerational stories that inspire a more creative, empathetic, and just society.
+Select WFT@BU directing credits include: The Addams Family, The Wizard of Oz, Walking the Tightrope, Little Women the Musical, Ragtime, Stuart Little, Seussical (Boston Children’s Museum), A Year With Frog & Toad (Boston Children’s Museum), Nightfall with Edgard Alan Poe & The Drowsy Chaperone (Teen Ensemble).
+Additional directing credits include, Ever in the Glades (Boston University), The Spitfire Grill (Emerson Stage), Bigger Than You, Bigger Than Me (Field Trip Theatre) & Fallbeil (Field Trip Theatre).
+He previously held the positions of Interim Artistic Director and Associate Artistic & Education Director.
+Nick has also directed at Boston University’s School of Theatre and Emerson College.
+Prior to returning to Boston, Nick previously served as the Casting Director and Artistic Associate at Imagination Stage, in Bethesda, MD and was a founding member and Artistic Director of Field Trip Theatre in Washington, D.C.
 Nick holds a BA in Theatre Education & Directing from Emerson College and a MBA in Social Impact, with a concentration in Leadership & Organizational Transformation from Boston University’s Questrom School of Business.
+Contact.

 Steve Vieira